 Geographic Connection to Pennsylvania: Carlisle, Cumberland County

-Mary Hays McCauly became known as ?Molly Pitcher? for serving pitchers of water to soldiers during the Revolutionary War.
+Mary Hays McCauley became known as "Molly Pitcher" for serving pitchers of water to soldiers during the Revolutionary War.

 Molly Pitcher was born on October 13, 1744, in New Jersey.
 She later moved to Carlisle, Pennsylvania, to work as a domestic servant in 1768 and later married William Hays on July 24, 1769.
 She joined her husband as a camp follower during the Philadelphia Campaign (1777-1778) in New Jersey during the Revolutionary War.
 Her actions during the Battle of Monmouth on June 28, 1778, became legendary.
 Molly returned to Pennsylvania after the war in April 26, 1783, where, after the death of William Hays, she remarried to a war veteran named John McCauley.
 She was later honored by the Pennsylvania Legislature in 1822 for her "services during the Revolutionary war."
 She died on January 22, 1833, in Carlisle, Pennsylvania.